How Do Earwigs Get In Your House & Ways To Keep Them Out

 Vacuum Removal and Soapy Water Wipes

-Vacuum clusters of earwigs and spray light soap mist on walls.
-For more on vacuum removal, see How To Get Rid of Spiders in House: No More Webs & Crawlers.
-That erases trails and cuts earwig population quickly.
+Vacuum clusters of earwigs and spray a light soap mist on walls.
+That erases scent trails and cuts earwig numbers quickly.

 How to Keep Earwigs Out of Your House